BernardaP/react-state-remote/readme.md

 ### F.I.R.S.T.
 Principles and State

-The aim of the F.I.R.S.T. principles is to create a sane approach to breaking down not just a user-interface, but also an application's data so it is easy-to-manage chunks of data and the components that render them.
+The aim of the F.I.R.S.T. principles is to create a sane approach to breaking down not just a user interface, but also an application's data.
+Following the F.I.R.S.T principles should lead you to manageable, focused components that work with a specific set of data: the **props** we pass to those components and the **state** of the component itself.

 *Each component is concerned only with the data relevant to its purpose*.

 For your first project, you had to do that manually.
 Manually write event listeners that would update state stored in global scope and then update your UI by manually updating individual DOM nodes.

-You can think of React as an event-driven state machine, or a machine that churns out new states as a result of user interactions.
+You can think of React as an event-driven state machine, in other words, a react app churns out new states as a result of user interactions.

 A React application receives input through user interactions (event listeners) and outputs a UI that reflects a brand new state (new cards, fewer or more chips, etc).

  *Q: What do we mean by a React component's "state"?*